 - 523mg/dL group: 26.8±0.8kg/m2

 - Baseline characteristics of the three cholesterol groups did not differ on any of the measured variables

-- Insulin-sensitive women had significantly lower body mass index, LDL/HDL, triglyceride and Apo-B, and significantly higher HDL compared to insulin-resistant women
+- Insulin-sensitive women had significantly lower BMI, LDL/HDL, triglycerides and Apo-B, and significantly higher HDL compared to insulin-resistant women

 - Location: United States.

 Total cholesterol and LDL-cholesterol concentrations changed very little in both the insulin-sensitive and insulin-resistant groups when cholesterol intake was increased.

 |Total Cholesterol (mg/dL)||LDL Cholesterol (mg/dL)|

 |Group||Baseline||After Intervention||Baseline||After Intervention|

 |Resistance (N=12)||166 ±11||171±10||105±8||108±7|